chn555/One1/README.md

 this script is used to notify field techs of a change in call number. it checks the techs page every minute and reports change

-# Script is currently broken while I make fixes to code

 ### requirements